-Referring to Figures 7.2 and 7.3, at the completion of eight and a half years of monitoring and around seven and a half years since the completion of the major phase of sand nourishment of northern Gold Coast beaches, at all southern monitoring sites the beaches experienced a net accretionary trend up to the beginning of 2006, that was interrupted in early March by the occurrence of high waves associated with the relatively slow passage of an east coast low pressure weather system.
-The beach had a trend of steady recovery at all southern monitoring sites following the March 2006 event, but the high energy wave conditions of the current monitoring period and the effects of another large low pressure system have again resulted in significant erosion of the beach.
-At the completion of the current monitoring period, the beach is again as narrow as it was at the beginning of the monitoring program eight and a half years ago.
+Referring to Figures 7.2 and 7.3, at the completion of nine years of monitoring and around eight years since the completion of the major phase of sand nourishment of northern Gold Coast beaches, at all southern monitoring sites the beaches experienced a net accretionary trend up to the beginning of 2006, that was interrupted in early March by the occurrence of high waves associated with the relatively slow passage of an east coast low pressure weather system.
+The beach had a trend of steady recovery at all southern monitoring sites following the March 2006 event, but the occurrence of higher than average wave conditions during the period August 2007 to July 2008 and the effects of several large low pressure systems resulted in the beach being maintained in an eroded state.
+At the completion of the current monitoring period, the beach is again as narrow as it was at the beginning of the monitoring program nine years ago.

-In contrast, to the north, following the initial phase of beach widening in response to nourishment, Figure 7.2 indicates that a net erosional trend prevailed until the March 2006 event.
-Following the March 2006 event, the northern beaches also begun to recover, until the start of the current monitoring period.
-North of the Narrowneck reef, the beach suffered extensive erosion during the present monitoring period, and at the end of January 2008, is narrower than at any other stage during the eight and a half year monitoring period.
+In contrast, to the north, following the initial phase of beach widening in response to nourishment, Figure 7.2 indicates that a net erosional trend has prevailed throughout the entire nine year monitoring period.
+Following the March 2006 event, the northern beaches steadily recovered, until August 2007.
+North of the Narrowneck reef, the beach suffered extensive erosion during the period August 2007 to January 2008, and throughout the current monitoring period, the beaches have maintained an eroded state due to ongoing larger than average wave conditions.
+The beach to the north of Narrowneck is narrower at the completion of the current monitoring period than what it was nine years ago prior to the extensive nourishment program.
 Immediately in the lee and just south of the Narrowneck reef the effects of the ongoing high energy conditions and the December 2007 - January 2008 low pressure system, have been erosion at a reduced level compared to other sections of the beach.
 Further analysis and quantification of these longer-term trends is detailed in the following Section 7.2.

-Since the implementation in 2003 of the web-based on-line 'Beach Analysis System' at the northern Gold Coast (refer Section 4.3), these shoreline and beach width data are now updated each week and available for public viewing at the project web site, extending back to the commencement of monitoring in August 1999.
-For completeness, the presentation of these same data in the on-line graphical format ('Beach Width Analysis') for the period to January 2008 is shown in Figures 7.4 and 7.5.
+Since the implementation in 2003 of the web-based on-line 'Beach Analysis System' at the northern Gold Coast (refer Section 4.3), the shoreline and beach width data is now updated each week and available for public viewing at the project web site, extending back to the commencement of monitoring in August 1999.
+For completeness, the presentation of these same data in the on-line graphical format ('Beach Width Analysis') for the period to July 2008 is shown in Figures 7.4 and 7.5.
 The top and bottom panels in these figures are equivalent to the two panels in Figures 7.2 and 7.3, with the additional inclusion of selected shorelines to show the most recent shoreline movements.
 As has already been discussed, these summary Figures 7.4 and 7.5 show the same general accretion-erosion trends as summarised in report Figures 7.2 and 7.3.